Theni district: Geography

-A range of hills which runs parallel to Western Ghats from north to south separate it from the neighboring state of Kerala.
+A range of hills which runs parallel to Western Ghats from north to south separates it from the neighboring state of Kerala.

 Climate

 In the plains, the temperatures range from a minimum of 15 C to a maximum of 40 C. In the hills, the temperatures can range from as low as 4–5 C to 25 C. The district is known for its pleasant climate, hills, and lakes.

 Rivers and dams

 The Vaigai River, Kottagudi River, Varaganathi River, Shanmuganathi River and Manjalar River flow through the district.
 The main reservoirs in the district are Lower Periyar Dam, Vaigai Dam, Shanmuganathi Dam and Sothuparai Dam.